kasargeant/bayeux/README.md

 #### Misc.

-To trigger an automatic test 'fail':-
+To trigger an automatic test 'fail' or 'pass', there is:-

     is.fail(msg)

-To trigger an automatic test 'pass':-

     is.pass(msg)